Krishna2182/EEB354_final_project/README.md

 ## Methods

 In order to infer mutation rates per unit time, it is necessary to have data to time calibrate the tree.
 Thus, I only considered sets of samples for which the primary tumor was resected and sequenced before the metastatic tumors, which were sequenced during necropsy.
 This produced three time-points for each patient: birth, primary tumor resection, and death.
-Based on this criteria, as well as the length of alignments, I chose four cancers for which I would construct phylogenies, described in the table below.
+Based on this criteria, as well as the length of alignments, I chose four cancers for which I would construct phylogenies, described in Table 1.

 ![Tumor Characteristics](/Final_Project/Images_v2/tumor_characteristics.png)